robb-j/gruber/README.md

 - Agnostic — a frontend framework or backend runtime shouldn't be forced upon you
 - Patterns — how you _could_ use modules rather than enforce an implementation
 - Minimal — start small, carefully add features and consider removing them
-- Hollistic — by owning the tech-stack it creates unique opportunities for integration
+- Holistic — by owning the tech-stack it creates unique opportunities for integration
 - No magic — it's confusing when you don't know whats going on